nanpuhaha/pyduino-mk/README.md

 ### Optional parameters
 * `wpm` (int) - words per minute (assuming 5 characters per word) **without** taking mistakes into account.
 * `mistakes` (bool) - True/False value that determines whether to make mistakes or not.
-* `accuracy` (int) - Value between 1 and 100, representing a percentage, that determines that typing accuracy.
+* `accuracy` (int) - Value between 1 and 100, representing a percentage, that determines typing accuracy.

+# Notes
+Keep in mind that all of the Arduino modules are blocking until the Arduino device has completed the action.
+For example, calling `move(destination)` will cause the Python script to hang until the Arduino has finished moving the cursor to the destination.
+If you call `type()` with a long message and a slow WPM with low accuracy, expect to wait a while for the call to finish.

 # License
 PyDuino-MK is licensed under the MIT License (see `LICENSE` for details).